 As a step toward creating more enrichment activities and increasing home-to-school connections, the whole student body at Whittier will focus on a different virtue each month.

 This is our second year of implementing the social/emotional approach to learning called RULER, and creating a class charter is the first of four pillars we teach throughout the year.
 Students and staff discuss how they want to feel at school, what we do to feel that way as a community, and what we do when problems arise.
 Thursday, November 3rd, we plan to host our first RULER family night where we will walk you through creating a family charter to use at home.

-February virtue: Justice
+February virtue: Motivation

 This month, we work with the Mood Meter in our homerooms, practicing our abilities to identify and plot our feelings.

 the reason or reasons one has for acting or behaving in a particular way,